cyberworm1/hpcConfigs/hp_plan.md

 | General (All) | hpc-cluster-users | hpc-users | Base group for cluster access. | Subgroups per role; LDAP filter for logins. |

 ## To-Do List
 Ordered steps with goals; use VIM/VI for edits, minimal VMs.
 Step numbers will be marked with an "x" as they are completed.
+Step numbers marked "/" are semi-functional and/or need review+troubleshooting.

 | Step | Description | Goal | Est. Time | Skill Tie-In |
 |------|-------------|------|-----------|--------------|